garv8/Recipe-App/README.md

 # Overview

-The Recipe Fetcher Android App is a simple application that allows users to sign in using their Google account and fetch recipes from the Spoonacular and MealDB APIs.
+The Recipe Fetcher Android App is an application that allows users to sign in using their Google account and fetch recipes from the Spoonacular and MealDB APIs.
 This README provides a brief introduction to the app and its features.

 ## Features
 Google Account Sign-In: